 If you have changed the system IP address, the Portal Restart Required dialog box appears.
 Wait about a minute and then click OK.
 This redirects the browser to the new system IP address.

-- "Obtaining System IP Information" on page 48 - "Logging on to the everRun Availability Console for the First Time" on page 49 - "The Preferences Page" on page 59 - "The everRun Availability Console" on page 54 - "Using the everRun Availability Console" on page 53
+- "Obtaining System IP Information" on page 50 - "Logging on to the everRun Availability Console for the First Time" on page 51

 Configuring Quorum Servers

 When you log on to the everRun system for the first time, configure quorum servers.